To keep things simple for you, we have put together these top 6 mowing tips for your lawn.

 6. Warm season grasses like it shorter

-Warm season grasses can also be mown very sort (down to 2.5mm) and couch grasses are commonly used as bowling greens, cricket wickets and golf greens in the northern parts of Australia.
+Warm season grasses can also be mowed very short (down to 2 cm) and couch grasses are commonly used as bowling greens, cricket wickets and golf greens in the northern parts of Australia.
 The optimal mowing height for warm season grasses for the home lawn is 2-7.5 cm.
 Keep turf longer in the warm season so the roots stay cool, and shorter in the cool season to reduce lawn diseases.

 Warm season grasses are: